ejosephslab/pgrna/README.md

 This repository is intended to accompany our manuscript.
 For more information please refer to:

 Polyvalent Guide RNAs for CRISPR Antivirals
 Rammyani Bagchi, Rachel Tinker-Kulberg, Tinku Supakar, Sydney Chamberlain, Ayalew Ligaba-Osena, and Eric A. Josephs*
+(url goes here)

 ## Installation instructions